tuva-health/docs/docs/data-marts/readmissions/value-sets/acute-diagnosis-icd-10-cm.md

 :::info

 This data set is too large to display.
-Please see our [setup guide](/setup/terminology) for more information on how to load it into your data warehouse.

 :::